 You’ll know you hit Sedona when you begin to see all of the gorgeous red rocks.
 Sedona is a resort town, as well as a popular tourist destination.
 There are many red rock formations, hiking trails, art galleries, wineries, and vortexes for you to explore!
 This fun mix of activities made Sedona one of my favorite Arizona road trip stops.
 Below I’ve compiled my top picks for things to do in Sedona.

 We ended up staying at the Holiday Inn Express Sedona – Oak Creek.
 What I love about Holiday Inn Expresses is that they include breakfast (always thinking of little ways to save during my trips).
 This stay came equipped with everything we needed, and the location was perfect.

-Check out other hotel options for your stay here!
+Book the Holiday Inn Express Sedona directly with IHG here, or check out other hotel options for your stay here!

 Things to do in Sedona

 You certainly can’t leave Sedona without checking out a winery or two!
 Lucky for you there are several areas that have multiple wineries just a hop, skip, and jump away from each other!
 We did DA Winery, Javelina Winery, and Oak Creek Winery and loved each one of them.

 There are several areas with groups of wineries that are all a part of the Verde Valley Wine Trail.
 Check out the full map here.
 If you don’t want to worry about driving, book this all-inclusive wine tasting tour!
 The tour includes a souvenir wine glass, 5-6 tastings at each of the three vineyards, a picnic lunch, and round-trip transportation from Sedona.